Thomas Frank interview: Brentford head coach discusses Bees' chase for Europe, Bryan Mbeumo future and summer transfer window

 - Choose the sports notifications you want! 🔔

-Brentford are outsiders for a European finish after a difficult weekend, even though they did not play.
-If eighth or ninth could be enough for continental football next season, they would have been damaged by late wins for Fulham and Brighton, plus Crystal Palace reaching the FA Cup final.
+A few weeks ago, Brentford were outsiders for a European finish.
+Now their chances are far more realistic.
+The stunning win at the City Ground leaves them two points behind eighth spot - which is highly likely to carry Europa Conference League qualification should Manchester City beat Crystal Palace in the FA Cup final.

-It means Thursday's trip to Nottingham Forest, live on Sky Sports, is pretty much must-win if Brentford are to stay in the race for Europe.
-"We need to get a result there," the Brentford boss says.
+With three out of their four remaining opponents sitting 13th or below in the Premier League table - with the other game a tantalising home west London derby against Fulham, the team currently in eighth spot, there is no reason why they cannot make their European dream a reality.

-"It's definitely a good season no matter what, of course it would be a little bit flat if we lose the last five!
+Even Frank was confident about the run-in before the win at Forest.
+"It would be a little bit flat if we lose the last five!
 But we won't.
-We won't, I'm quite sure of that!"
+We won't, that I'm quite sure of!"

-The Bees travel to a Forest side undergoing the season of their life, even despite a recent blip in results.
-Should Nuno Espirito Santo's side win they will climb back up to third spot - which is a far cry from their situation last season.
+The win at Forest summed up what Brentford are up against and the uphill struggle they have.
+Thursday's game was 32 years to the day since Brian Clough's final Nottingham Forest match at the City Ground.

-Thursday's contest at the City Ground is between the teams who finished 16th and 17th in the Premier League last term.
-Brentford ended up seven points ahead of the side who were promoted to the top flight one year after their own Championship play-off success in 2021.
+Even though Forest were promoted one year after Brentford's own promotion in 2021, they still have the bigger fanbase, legacy and reputation with the history of winning European Cups.
+Nearly all the Premier League teams have a better standing than the Bees.

 "The good thing for us is culture, strategy, hard work, clear principles and style of play - all those things we do quite well.
 It can raise your level - and it has raised our level.